The Best Regidrago VSTAR Deck List and Guide

 The main thing I always do when playing against this deck is to make sure I don’t burn through my gust cards: in my case that’s Boss’s Orders and Prime Catcher.

-You’ll need these cards to deal with a plethora of Regidrago’s defensive strategies, such as its Rolling Iron attack or (in some decks) Noivern’s Covert Flight.
+You’ll need these cards to deal with a plethora of Regidrago’s defensive strategies, such as its Rolling Iron attack.

 Additionally, you will need to make sure you have a defense up against its Trifrost attack as that one can easily decimate your board if you aren’t being careful.
 Either make sure to only field Pokemon that can’t be knocked out this way or have a Manaphy on deck before Regidrago VSTAR attacks.